 Officially, Neptune was discovered visually on September 23rd 1846 by Johann Galle, but its existence had been proposed by Alexis Bouvard years before, and its position was predicted by Urban Le Verrier on August 31st 1846, and by John Couch Adams a couple of days later.
 James Challis at the University of Cambridge was also in the running, and observed Neptune twice before the discovery was announced, but failed to realise what was going on.
 And Galileo had seen and noted Neptune himself, but even he had no idea what it was.

 The first suggestion for a name for this new planet came from Galle, who thought Janus might be a good idea, after the two-faced Roman god of beginnings, from whom we get the name of the first month of the year.
-Challis, no doubt anxious to make up for being beaten to the finishing tape, suggested Oceanus (whose children we have been meeting all year in the guise of asteroids).
+Challis, no doubt anxious to make up for being beaten to the finishing tape, suggested Oceanus, whose children we have been meeting all year in these pages in the guise of asteroids.
+Oceanus married his sister Tethys, and their children numbered at least three thousand, which, as they were immortal, might not have put as much of a strain on Tethys’ plumbing as I might imagine, because I have no idea how long it took them to complete their family.

 Le Verrier was the first to suggest naming the new planet Neptune, the Roman god of the sea, and appropriately a brother of Jupiter and Pluto (he also suggested, modestly, Le Verrier, but this idea didn’t gain much support outside France).
 The name is used almost universally, although as Neptune was the Roman equivalent to the Greek Poseidon, Greece is, as far as I’m aware, the only western country to use that name instead.